Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Introduction

 To provide a clearer context for this concept, we consider temporal-omics datasets, particularly those used in the identification of potential enhancer-promoter pairs in various biological processes \citep{whalen2016enhancer, fulco2019activity, schoenfelder2019long,moore2020expanded}.
 Enhancers are short cis-regulatory DNA sequences that are distal to the genes they regulate, as opposed to the promoter sequence that is adjacent to a particular gene.
 Since enhancers and promoters coordinate to generate time- and context-specific gene expression programs, that is, the amount of RNA produced at what time, we hypothesize that the dynamic patterns of enhancer regulation are typically followed by corresponding gene program patterns, albeit with a certain time lag.
 Approximately a million candidate human enhancers have been identified \citep{moore2020expanded}, though the intricate dynamics of how and which enhancers interact with promoters in specific processes is still an area of active and ongoing research.

 Addressing this challenge, our study focuses on the multi-omics time series data presented by \citet{reed2022temporal}.
 This dataset includes measurements of enhancer activity, and promoter transcription, and 3D chromatin structure at seven time points, from 0 to 6 hours (a later time point is excluded from this analysis).
 These data reveal complex dynamic patterns, as depicted in \Cref{fig:introduction}.
-Our goal is to identify functional human enhancer-promoter pairs from over 20,000 candidate pairs, estimate the time lag, and quantify the extent of the lead-lag effect between enhancer activity and gene expression over time.
+Our goal is to identify functional human enhancer-promoter pairs from over 20,000 candidate pairs, estimate the time lag, and quantify the extent of the lead-lag effect between enhancer activity and gene expression over time. \changedAE{The biological motivation for this goal is to uncover a relationship in genomics time series for a subset of enhancer-gene pairs, in particular those in which the enhancer state changes after cell activation and causes a subsequent change in expression of a target gene.
+Measuring the lag between enhancer activity and gene expression over time for these candidate enhancer-promoter pairs helps in understanding the sequence of regulatory events set off by activation, and how the time scale of gene regulation may vary across the genome.}

 In the context of our motivating application involving multi-omics time series data, and similar scenarios across various fields, there are key challenges that need careful consideration.
 Firstly, a common issue is the scarcity of time-point observations.
 This limitation is compounded by the irregular intervals between successive measurements, often due to the high cost of experimental design or sensor failures.
 Additionally, in cases where there is an abundance of time-point data, the focus may shift to pinpointing local time delays within smaller segments of the time series.
 These factors underscore the importance of accurately quantifying the uncertainty associated with the extent of the lead-lag relationship, particularly when dealing with limited temporal datasets.